Martti Aiha

 Martti Aiha (23 December 1952 – 5 May 2023) was a Finnish sculptor.
 He was born in Pudasjärvi and worked in Fiskars.

+Career

-Aiha made abstracted sculptured wall reliefs and free-standing sculptures.
+Aiha made abstract sculptured wall reliefs and free-standing sculptures.
 His reliefs made of transparent acrylic sheet give an impression of immateriality, incorporeality and weightlessness.
 The ornamental, flame-like living shapes have become his trademark.
-In addition to acrylic and plywood, he works with metal, wood or plastic.
+In addition to acrylic and plywood, he worked with metal, wood and plastic.

 Many of Aiha's works are related to his curiosity of our use of public space.

 Aiha's 15 m high sculpture Rumba in black-painted aluminium was donated to the City of Helsinki by Alko, the government-owned alcohol company, in the context of Alko's 60th anniversary.
 The sculpture is located in Salmisaari, near Alko's then headquarters.

 Aiha received the Swedish Prince Eugen Medal in 2013.

+Death

 Aiha died on 5 May 2023, at the age of 70.